-The 2P-3P TSA consequence of failure is Low, considering the guidelines for consequence classification in Section 3.4 of the HSRC Guidance Document (Ministry of Energy and Mines 2016).
-As detailed in Section 5.3 of this report, this classification approach is not aligned with Teck's approach to safety.
+The 2P-3P TSA consequence of failure is Low, considering the guidelines for consequence classification in Section 3.4 of the Health, Safety and Reclamation Code Guidance Document (Ministry of Energy and Mines 2016).
 The 2P-3P TSA design has met or exceeded the requirements for such classification.